SanderGielisse/sandergielisse.github.io/_pages/about.md

 I am thrilled to share that I will be embarking on a new adventure in early 2023, as I begin my PhD program at TU Delft.
 My research will center around implicit image representations, a fascinating area that I believe holds immense potential for the future of AI.

-Throughout my academic career, I have always been passionate about learning and exploring new concepts, technologies, and methodologies.
+Throughout my studies, I have always been passionate about learning and exploring new concepts, technologies, and methodologies.
 My web page serves as a platform for me to share my work, insights, and experiences with the academic community and beyond.
 Thank you for visiting my page, and I hope you find it informative and engaging!